-Since formation of our audit committee, all of the foregoing services were pre-approved by our audit committee.
-Our audit committee will preapprove all auditing services and permitted non-audit services to be performed for us by our auditors, including the fees and terms thereof (subject to the de minimis exceptions for non-audit services described in the Exchange Act which are approved by the audit committee prior to the completion of the audit).
+All of the foregoing services were pre-approved by our audit committee.
+Our audit committee pre-approves all auditing services and permitted non-audit services to be performed for us by our auditors, including the fees and terms thereof (subject to the de minimis exceptions for non-audit services described in the Exchange Act which are approved by the audit committee prior to the completion of the audit).